 Marvin Efird Park, 8909 New Town Rd, Waxhaw, NC 28173 (980) 210-8649

-Among the best outdoor activities in Marvin, Elon Park has plenty of enjoyable things to do there.
+Among the best outdoor activities near Marvin, Elon Park has plenty of enjoyable things to do there.
 The park has a gymnasium as well as walking paths, a fishing pond, and multiple sports fields.

 Elon Park, 11401 Ardrey Kell Rd, Charlotte, NC 28277 (704) 540-2426

 Additional Marvin Attractions

 - Shea Rose Farm, 2411 Waxhaw-Marvin Rd, Marvin, NC 28173

 - Hunter Farm, 13624 Providence Rd, Weddington, NC 28104

 - Marvin Loop and Marvin Greenway Trail

 - Marvin Heritage District (which is currently being developed)

 While the area is mostly residential, there are plenty of places to eat near Marvin for the residents living there.